 The quick video clip below demonstrates how to crochet two double crochet stitches together.
 Keep scrolling a bit further for the photo tutorial.

-Double crochet together decreases the number of stitches in a row or round.
-I’ve used this technique in my next hat pattern to take in the top of the hat, so I thought I would write up a post on it.
+Double crocheting 2 together will decrease the number of stitches in a row or round.
+I’ve used this technique in my Striped Slouchy Hat pattern to take in the top of the hat, so I thought I would write up a post on it.

-Start by yarning over.
+- Start by yarning over.

-Then insert your hook into 1st stitch to be worked.
+- Then insert your hook into 1st stitch to be worked.

-Next yarn over again, and pull up a loop; now you’ll have 3 loops on your hook.
+- Next yarn over again, and pull up a loop; now you’ll have 3 loops on your hook.